jonmbake/jonbake.com/personal_constitution.md

 > "The unexamined life is not worth living" - Socrates

-I believe in living a conscious life­­ this constitution will serve as a blueprint for doing so.
+I believe in living a conscious life and this constitution will serve as a blueprint for doing so.

 ## Principles

-### 1 - Family and Friends Above All Else.
+### 1 - Love well.

-Simply put: without family and friends I would nothing.
-Family and friends are everything.
-Treat them that way.
+Family, friends, acquaintances, and even strangers.
+We are all sharing a common experience.
+Love is what makes the experience worth living.
+Love is compounding.
+Always be asking yourself, "Did I love well?"

 ### 2 - Enjoy the Ride.